1vke/1vke.github.io/content/_index.md

 ## What I Do

-By day, I am a Mobile and Desktop Applications Software Engineer at **Sweetwater Sound**.
+By day, I am a Mobile and Desktop Applications Software Engineer at [**Sweetwater**](https://share.google/Mn3tGTuYOzzNJw267).
 I work primarily with **Swift** and **Kotlin** (and occasionally Objective-C) to build retail mobile applications and mobile or desktop internal tools that power the business.

 Previously, I built web-based solutions for Ball State University mostly using the **AdonisJS** framework and **React**.